Subgraphs and motifs in a dynamic airline network

-An $n$-complete subgraph is also called a \emph{clique}.
+We choose an arbitrary labelling of the nodes of the subgraph (from 1 to $b$), to give a subgraph $G'$.
+We then find all subgraphs that are isomorphic to $G'$, list their adjacency matrices, and then use the upper-triangular elements of each adjacency matrix, including leading zeros, to give binary representations, e.g., $111000_{2}$ and $100110_{2}$ and $010101_{2}$ and $001011_{2}$, respectively.
+We find the decimal representation of each binary number, and set $b$ equal to the minimum of these, e.g., we have $56_{10}$ and $38_{10}$ and $21_{10}$ and $11_{10}$, and so we use $M_{11}^{(4)}$ to denote the 4-star. \end{example} A $b$-complete subgraph is also called a \emph{clique}.
 A \emph{maximal clique} in a graph is a clique that cannot be made any larger by the addition of another node (and its edges) while preserving the complete-connectivity of the clique.
 A \emph{maximum clique} is a maximal clique with the largest possible number of nodes in the graph, and the \emph{clique number} $w(G)$ is the number of nodes in the maximum clique.
-Let $G(n, p)$ be an Erd{\H{o}}s-R{\'{e}}nyi random graph with nodes $V = \{1,\ldots,n\}$ and edges that arise independently with constant probability $p$.
-The complete graph $K_{n}$, which has all possible edges, is equivalent to $G(n, 1)$.
-A \emph{star} graph $S_{1,n-1}$ has a \emph{center} node $i_{1}$ that is directly-connected to every other node (these edges are called \emph{spokes}), and that has no other edges.
-The \emph{circle} graph $C_{n}$ has edges $(i, i+1) \in E$ for $i=1,\ldots,n-1$, and $(1,n) \in E$.
+Special graphs are the Erd{\H{o}}s-R{\'{e}}nyi random graph $G(n, p)$ with nodes $V = \{1,\ldots,n\}$ and edges that arise independently with constant probability $p$; the \emph{star} graph $S_{1,n-1}$ with \emph{center} node $i_{1}$ that is directly-connected to every other node (these edges are called \emph{spokes}), and that has no other edges; and the \emph{circle} graph $C_{n}$ with edges $(i, i+1) \in E$ for $i=1,\ldots,n-1$, and $(1,n) \in E$.